ShineSmile/MineCraftServerRCON/README.md

 # MinecraftServerRCONSharp
-A thread safe Minecraft server's RCON implementation for C# and Mono.
+A thread-safe Minecraft server's RCON implementation for C# and Mono.

 Example usage: Change the "ABC" player's game mode
 ```C#